dani-garcia/vaultwarden/README.md

 cargo build
 ```

-## How to update the web-vault used
+## How to install the web-vault locally
 If you're using docker image, you can just update `VAULT_VERSION` variable in Dockerfile and rebuild the image.

 Install `node.js` and either `yarn` or `npm` (usually included with node)